spujadas/elk-docker/docs/index.md

 - ELK's logs, by `docker exec`'ing into the running container (see [Creating a dummy log entry](#creating-dummy-log-entry)) and checking Logstash's logs (located in `/var/log/logstash`), Elasticsearch's logs (in `/var/log/elasticsearch`), and Kibana's logs (in `/var/log/kibana`).

+	Note that ELK's logs are rotated daily and are deleted after a week, using logrotate.
+You can change this behaviour by overwriting the `elasticsearch`, `logstash` and `kibana` files in `/etc/logrotate.d`.

 ## Reporting issues <a name="reporting-issues"></a>

 You can report issues with this image using [GitHub's issue tracker](https://github.com/spujadas/elk-docker/issues) (please avoid raising issues as comments on Docker Hub, if only for the fact that the notification system is broken at the time of writing so there's a fair chance that I won't see it for a while).